moodle/devdocs/docs/guides/javascript/index.md

 :::caution
 A limit applies to the length of the parameters passed in the third argument.
-If data is already available elsewhere in the DOM, you shoudl avoid passing it as a parameter.
+If data is already available elsewhere in the DOM, you should avoid passing it as a parameter.
 :::

 ## Passing data to your Module